The Japanese Delicacy (V): Natto | Shotengai Skip to main content

 The second theory is that the troop of samurai Minamoto no Yoshiie was suddenly attacked while cooking soybeans.
 They hurriedly wrapped the beans in straw and found that the beans had fermented after opening them a few days later.
 The soldiers ate them anyway and liked the taste.
 Therefore, they presented the fermented beans to their general.
 Everyone seemed to like it so much that they began to produce it intentionally.
 There is also a variation of this story, in which the protagonist changes from Yoshiie to Prince Shotoku.

 Traditionally, natto was made by wrapping boiled soybeans in straw, which naturally contains Bacillus subtilis.
-Researchers in the Taisho era (1912-1926 CE) discovered a way to produce Bacillus subtilis without straw, thereby simplifying and modernizing the production of natto.
+Researchers in the Taisho era (1912-1926) discovered a way to produce Bacillus subtilis without straw, thereby simplifying and modernizing the production of natto.
 Today, straw has been completely replaced by little boxes of Bacillus subtilis, which can be added directly to boiled soybeans.

 How to Enjoy Natto